amityleo/Gemini-Enterprise/README.md

 - **Data Syncs (Entity & Identity):** The connector doesn't just pull the payload (Entity data like Jira tickets or SharePoint docs); it also runs Identity syncs to pull Access Control Lists (ACLs).
 This ensures that when a user asks Gemini a question, it only generates answers based on documents that the specific user is authorized to see.

->> connector create vertex AI search index so that Gemini can use it

 ==============